Home loans for Australian expats

 Get in touch with a mortgage broker in Australia

-So while there's a widespread belief that expats will need to obtain approval from the Foreign Investment Review Board (FIRB) before they can buy property in Australia, this is simply not true.
+While there's a widespread belief that expats will need to obtain approval from the Foreign Investment Review Board (FIRB) before they can buy property in Australia, this is simply not true.
+This applies to non-Australian buyers.

 The interest rates and fees for expat home loans are generally the same as those any Australian living here could access, but some lenders do charge higher interest rates.
 Specific terms and conditions also apply to these types of loans, so it's important to compare your options before submitting an application.